 Most ETFs are domiciled outside the UK, which means that they do not attract the 0.5% stamp duty on share purchases.
 You are also able to access ETFs on all the investment platforms.

 Another advantage of ETFs is that they aren’t subject to uncapped platform fees on Hargreaves Lansdown or AJ Bell.
-This can make a significant difference if a client has a relatively large portfolio.
+This makes a significant difference if a client has a relatively large portfolio.

-Open-end funds can also be complex due to the different share classes on offer.
+Open-end funds can be more complex that ETFs due to the different share classes on offer.